Am0031/javascript-algorithms/src/endsWith/README.md

 # EndsWith - Confirm the end of a string

-In this activity we will be writing code to create a function that takes in a string and determines whether or not this string ends with the given string of letters.
+In this activity, the challenge is to create a function that takes in a string and determines whether or not this string ends with the given target string of letters.

 ## Details